There are several different types of paints in the world of art, each with their own special areas of expertise.

-As opposed to oils, these are generally for speedy painters—they dry extremely fast, and can virtually be painted on anything.
-So, they’re a sort of grab-and-go paint: multi-purpose, and multi-use.
-That also means they blend colors much faster.
+These paints are generally for speedy painters—they dry extremely fast, and can virtually be painted on anything.

 You can’t predict with acrylic

-But like oils, it comes down to how much time you have—acrylics dry fast, but they also shift colors when they dry, making them a bit less predictable than oils.
+But like oils, it comes down to how much time you have—acrylics dry fast and they also shift colors when they dry, making them a bit less predictable than oils.

 Want to test your skills with acrylic?
 Check out Hunakai Studio’s acrylic painting class here!